KrisCheng/HackerProblem/Python/2_LogisticRegression/Report.md

 Most of my inspiration comes from the sildes in the course, and the model comes from the [Deeplearning.ai](https://www.deeplearning.ai/) course by Andrew Ng.

-By the way, there is another good dataset to build a classifier of cats and I have get a great result, but unfortunately the dataset is not opened, if you have interest, you can see my idea in the below blogs:
+By the way, there is another good dataset to build a classifier of cats and I have get a great result, but unfortunately the dataset is not opened yet, so I just can access it on Coursera, if you have interest, you can see my idea in the 3 blogs as follow:

 * [Logistic回归实现猫分类器](http://pengcheng.tech/2017/09/17/logistic-regression%E5%AE%9E%E7%8E%B0%E7%8C%AB%E5%88%86%E7%B1%BB%E5%99%A8/)